-Screen goes into a red or yellow operating range, the appropriate annunciator will blink, the appropriate external warning light will blink and an appropriate voice warning will be played (experimental only).
+If any function on the Main or System Screen goes into the red or yellow, the appropriate annunciator will blink, the external warning light will blink and an appropriate voice warning will be played.
 In this way the pilot is immediately alerted of a potential problem and should view the appropriate screen for further information.

-Setup and Control Screens (see section 5.0): The Setup and Control Screen Menu provides access to screens containing parameters that the pilot may want to change from time to time during a flight (bar graph scaling, scan rate, recording interval, control of warnings, brightness control, screen button setup, etc.).
+Setup and Control Screen Menu (see section 5.0): The Setup and Control Screen Menu provides access to screens containing parameters that the pilot may want to change from time to time during a flight (brightness control, screen button setup, etc.).

-System Configuration Screens (see section 6.0): The System Configuration Screen Menu provides a list of setup screens used to configure the MVP for almost any aircraft.
-These screens are only accessible by the installer.

-The "MVP-50P Setup Checklist" will guide the installer through the necessary steps to set up the MVP for a specific aircraft.
-The "MVP-50P Setup Checklist" is provided on a separate blue tagboard.
-To make a change to data on any one of these screens requires the appropriate password (see the Password Protection section of this manual).
+System Configuration Screens (see section 6.0): The System Configuration Screen Menu provides a list of screens used to configure the MVP for almost any aircraft.
+These screens allow the installer to view the setup functions, screens, instrument markings, limitations, weight and balance setup, flap and trim calibration, fuel tank calibration and other system setup requirements.
+The "MVP-50T Setup Checklist" will guide the installer through the necessary steps to set up the MVP for a specific aircraft.
+The "MVP-50T Setup Checklist" is provided on a separate blue tag-board To make a change to data on any one of these screens requires the appropriate password (see the Password Protection section of this manual).

-All of the System Configuration Screens will be displayed with a black background and the engine instruments will not be displayed.
+All of the System Configuration Screens will be displayed with a black background and the annunciators and engine instruments will not be displayed.